Kedon/react-automation-pyramid/README.md

 ## Test Automation Pyramid Implementation in React

-This project is part of the article “How to implement the test automation pyramid in a React project”.
+This project is part of the article `“How to implement the test automation pyramid in a React project”`.
 In it, you will find a real-world example of a successful implementation for React.

 I am using the well-known Jest+React Testing Library (RTL) for unit and integration tests, and Cypress, another widely adopted library for End-to-end tests.